-In October 2014, the National Institute of Health and Care Excellence (NICE) issued new guidelines for the management of multiple sclerosis, including guidelines for the steps medical advisors, such as GPs and neurologists, should take to reach (or exclude) a diagnosis of MS.
+The National Institute of Health and Care Excellence (NICE) guidelines for the management of MS include the steps medical advisors, such as GPs and neurologists, should take to reach (or exclude) a diagnosis of MS (1).

 - Loss or reduction in vision in one eye, with painful eye movements